2019 1

 Chateau Margaux impressed greatly with an incredibly scented nose, sophisticated and refined touch, astonishing complexity, and length.
 Simply a proper "iron fist in the velvet glove"!
 Amazing stuff.
 14% alcohol.
 90% Cabernet Sauvignon, 4% Merlot, 4% Cabernet Franc and 2% Petit Verdot.

-Pavillon Rouge was potent and strong with excellent structure and backbone sappy, deep, and long finish.
+Pavillon Rouge was potent and strong with excellent structure and backbone, sappy, deep, and long finish.
 Probably the best vintage of this wine I've tasted yet.

 Palmer - Thomas Duroux, Palmer's technical manager, explained that the vineyard had been very sensitive to mildew in 2018 and lost a lot of potential production due to bio-farming.
 Therefore, yield per ha landed at a small 11 hl, and no Alter Ego was produced.
 However, the remaining grapes did make great and incredibly stylish wine, concentrated and refined, with considerable and refreshing tannin.
-A tremendous effort for the vintage.
+Tremendous effort for the vintage.
 53% Cabernet Sauvignon, Merlot 40% and 7% Petit Verdot.

 2019 25